FabienCoutant/SparkUp/README.md

 - #### Back end

-  Take not that you need to be at the project's root folder.
+  Make sure that you are in the project's root folder.

   - Local Deployment (Ganache) : `npm run deploy-local`
   - Ropsten Deployment : `npm run deploy-ropsten`
   - Ethereum Deployment : `npm truffle deploy --reset --network mainnet`

-:white_check_mark: Take not that our smart-contracts are deployed on Ropsten at the addresses defined [here](./docs/DEPLOYED_ADDRESSES.md)
+:white_check_mark: Note that our smart-contracts are deployed on Ropsten at the addresses defined [here](./docs/DEPLOYED_ADDRESSES.md)

 - #### Front End